jbellogo/Algorithms/programming-concepts/dynamic programming/recursion/0070-climbing-stairs/README.md

    - Time: $O(n)$
    - Space: $O(1)$ (optimal)

 > **Note:** Iterative solutions are often more efficient than their recursive counterparts—not necessarily in time complexity, but in overhead and clarity.
-Transitioning from recursion to iteration helps expose the structure of the recurrence more clearly.
+Transitioning from recursion to iteration helps expose the structure of the recurrence more clearly and the fact that we know it will take n steps to get our solution.
 In this case, the problem reveals a classic *second-order linear recurrence*.